mfn/Walls.io-JS-SDK/API.md

  - `"rss"`
 - `external_image`: The user's profile pic.
 - `external_name`: The user's screen name or handle.
-- `external_fullname`: Some networks offer a "full name" or "display name" field additionally to the handle.
-This field contain this display name.
+- `external_fullname`: Some networks offer a "full name" or "display name" field in addition to the handle.
+This field contains this display name.
 - `external_user_id`: The user's ID in the social network.
 - `post_image`: The (user-generated) image that was added to this post.
 - `post_link`: The (user-generated) link that was added to this post.